Airbus A318: Design

 The Airbus A318 is a small commercial, narrow-body (single-aisle) aircraft with a retractable tricycle landing gear and is powered by two wing pylon-mounted turbofan engines.
-Two suppliers provide turbofan engines for the A318, CFM International with the CFM56-5B engine and Pratt & Whitney with the PW6000 engine.
+Two suppliers, namely CFM International with the CFM56-5B engine and Pratt & Whitney with the PW6000 engine, provide turbofan engines for the A318.
 It is a low-wing cantilever monoplane with a conventional tail unit having a single vertical stabilizer and rudder.

 Overall, the A318 is over six metres shorter and around 3 t lighter than the A320.
 To compensate for the reduced moment arm, it has a larger vertical stabiliser.
 While initial concepts depicted the aircraft with a Boeing 737 style dorsal fin extension, the final design incorporated a fin tip extension, making it 75 cm taller than the other A320 variants.
 Pilots who are trained on the other variants may fly the A318 with no further certification, since it features a common flight deck and the same type rating as its sister aircraft.
 The A318 is also referred to as the A318-100.

 The A318 is available with a variety of different maximum take-off weights (MTOW) ranging from a 59 t, 2750 km base model to a 68 t, 6000 km version.
 When equipped with CFM56-5B8/P engines, the A318 is available with a 123000 or 150000 lb MTOW.
 When equipped with CFM56-5B9/P engines, the A318 is available with a 130000 or 150000 lb MTOW.
 The lower MTOW enables it to operate regional routes economically while sacrificing range and the higher MTOW allows it to complement other members of the A320 family on marginal routes.
 The lighter weight of the A318 gives it an operating range 10% greater than the A320, allowing it to serve some routes that the A320 would be unable to: London – New York, Perth–Auckland and Singapore–Tokyo, for instance.
 Its main use for airlines, however, is on short, low-density hops between medium-sized cities.